replit-archive/jsrepl/README.md

 ```

 ###JSRPEL::eval
-Evaluates a program in the current loaded language interpreter.
+Evaluates a program in the currently loaded language interpreter.
 Takes one argument:

   * __string__ *command*: The program string to evaluate.